vigna/coll-birth-rs/README.md

 # Acknowledgments

-I would like to thank the GitHub user `alvoskov` for a [very interesting discussion] that stimulated me to investigate space-time tradeoffs and publish this crate.
+I would like to thank [Alexey Voskov] for a [very interesting discussion] that stimulated me to investigate space-time tradeoffs and publish this crate.

 [`cdflib`]: https://crates.io/crates/cdflib
 [`prng`]: https://docs.rs/coll-birth/latest/coll_birth/prng/index.html